travelnxt/appacitive-docs/index.md

 ### Deleting a user

-Delete requests follow the same practise as get request for user, the only difference being that you send a DELETE HTTP request instead of a GET request.
+Delete requests follow the same practice as get requests for user, the only difference being that the HTTP method type is DELETE, instead of GET.
+Make sure there are no connections with the user you are deleting, otherwise the API will return an error.
+You can use the `deleteconnections` query string parameter if you want to also delete all connections associated with the user.
-There are three ways you could delete the user, the same as retrieving a user, by his `id`, by his `username` or by his `token` generated for him.
+There are three ways you could delete the user (the same as retrieving a user), by his `id`, by his `username` or by his `token` generated for him.

 ** Parameters **